foxbenjaminfox/meteor-loading/README.md

 // you want to run the spinner over.
 Loading.configure({ speed: 2, direction: -1, elementSelector: '#someId'});

-// If you want multiple spinners on diffrent elements, use Loading.refresh with a truthy third
+// If you want to show multiple spinners on diffrent elements, use
-// argument to get a referance to a new loading spinner that does not override the global spinner.
+// Loading.refresh with a truthy third argument to get a referance
+// to a new loading spinner that does not override the global spinner.
-// In such a case you almost always want to configure the spinner with position: 'relative'. const NewLoading = Loading.refresh(true, {elementSelector: '#someId', position: 'relative'}, true);
+// In such a case you almost always want to configure the spinner
+// with position: 'relative'.
+const NewLoading = Loading.refresh(
+  true,
+  { elementSelector: '#someId', position: 'relative' },
+  true
+);

 // The Loading.clone method is an alias for this use-case.
 It sets the position: 'relative'
 // option by default, though you can override it if you really want.